shagu/tbc/README.md

-# TBC Repository
+# TBC Vault

-This is a repository where I collect/backup everything TBC.
+This is a vault where I collect/backup everything TBC.
 It's still a work in progress.
 Unless noted otherwise, assume everything is for the 2.4.3 patch.
 However, since there's little to no compatibility issues between the patches of TBC, that shouldn't stop you from trying things out.
 I have not encountered any issues on my own between patches.

 # Websites

-Some sections of this repository have a website of their own.
+Some sections of this vault have a website of their own.
 These are:

 - [Addons](https://wowvault.github.io/tbc/addons)
 - [Macros](https://wowvault.github.io/tbc/macros)